5 Simple Moves That Can Improve Your Coordination

 When it comes to coordination, there are three main types: hand-eye skills (using the visual system to control movements), fine motor skills (small hand movements like writing and pointing), and gross motor skills (using large muscle groups to walk, sit, stand, etc.).
-Good coordination means you have the ability to execute smooth, accurate, controlled actions on all three levels.
+Good coordination means you have the ability to execute smooth, accurate, controlled actions on all three levels with agility and precision.
 This involves appropriate speed, timing, and direction of targeted muscle actions, according to Dr. Frankinburger.
 So “being well coordinated” is all about adjusting your movements based on feedback from multiple body systems, such as vision and proprioception (knowing where you are in space).

-Dr. Frankinburger points out that many activities of daily living (ADLs) are far more complex, biomechanically speaking, than you may assume.
-Even something as mundane as washing dishes is a complex maneuver for your brain and body to execute.
 “Most of our daily movements involve more than one joint or body region, and are inherently variable, based on feedback from our nervous system and musculoskeletal system,” she says, referring to the framework for your muscles made up of your bones and connective tissue.

 1. Jumping rope